voidchatorg/voidchat/README.md

-# Voidchat: Anonymous Random Chat
+# Voidchat: Anonymous Random Chat With Strangers

-Voidchat is a random anonymous chat platform that doesn’t require registration or an account.
+Voidchat is an anonymous chat platform that doesn’t require registration or an account.
 You can match with random strangers based on interests (similar to Omegle) or create your own chat room, which you can personalize with custom CSS, backgrounds and more.

 ![omegle alternatives](/images/voidchat-talk-to-strangers.png)
 *random chat is still wip*